Skip to content

 Encryption Can Break Production

-Enabling encryption on a field that is used in SOQL WHERE clauses with LIKE, ORDER BY, or aggregate functions will break those queries in production.
-Always do a thorough code and configuration scan before encrypting any field.
+Enabling encryption on a field used in SOQL WHERE clauses with LIKE, ORDER BY, or aggregate functions will break those queries in production.
+Always run a thorough code and configuration scan before encrypting any field.

 Cost of Encryption